lowRISC/opentitan/doc/rm/asm_coding_style.md

 ***Do not use the current point (`.`) label.***

-The current point label does not look like a label, and can be easilly missed during review.
+The current point label does not look like a label, and can be easily missed during review.

 ## `.S` Files